KeRNeLith/Here/src/Here/Maybe/README.md

 ## Why Maybe?

 Because it offers a safe handling of null values.
-It also a nice alternative to `Nullable` that only works with value type while `Maybe` handle every types.
+It is also a nice alternative to `Nullable` that only works with value type while `Maybe` handle every types.

 ---